Sanjay-sg/LU-Decomposition/README.md

 (ii) To find the LU Decomposition of a matrix
 ```
 /*
-Program to find the LU Decomposition of a matrix.
+Program to find the LU Decomposition of a matrix
 Developed by:
 RegisterNumber:
 */